sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 6. Page transitions to L1, marked dirty
 7. Depending on a number of dynamic factors, the write-back eventually happens

-If you're a programmer, the essentially thing to keep in mind is that the CPU tries really, really hard to juggle the page between the different cores and different layers of cache, shuffling (close to) the minimum number of copies around.
+For the purpose of this discussion, the essential thing to keep in mind is that the CPU tries to juggle the page between the different cores and different layers of cache, shuffling (close to) the minimum number of copies around.
-This is really important, and it's actually the crux of why many lock-free data structures end up being more expensive than their fully-locked brethren.
+This is important, and it's actually the crux of why many lock-free data structures end up being more expensive than their fully-locked brethren.

+Consider a pathological pattern--each core
 It's not hard to imagine a world where your beautiful lock-free structure is spread out over a large number of pages, necessitating endless and pointless CAS after CAS after CAS.

 To put it another way, a file-backed mapping is virtually indistinguishable from a heap mapping when it comes to cross-task communication.